5-phosphoribosyl-1-pyrophosphate (PRPP): activated form of ribose used in de novo synthesis of purine and pyrimidine nucleotides

 Purine biosynthesis from ribose 5-phosphate and ATP.
 (P, PO32-_ or PO2–.)
 Murray RK, Bender DA, Botham KM, Kennelly PJ, Rodwell VW, Weil PA.
 Harper's Illustrated Biochemistry, 29th ed.
 New York, NY: McGraw-Hill; 2012.

 IMP represents a branch point for purine biosynthesis because it can be converted into either AMP or GMP through 2 distinct reaction pathways (Figure 32-3).
 The pathway leading to AMP requires energy in the form of GTP; that leading to GMP requires energy in the form of ATP.
-The utilization of GTP in the pathway to AMP synthesis allows the cell to control the proportions of AMP and ...
+The utilization of GTP in the pathway to AMP synthesis allows the cell to control the proportions of AMP and GMP to near equivalence. ...